-Access to Level II institutional data must be requested from, and authorized by, the Business Owner who is responsible for the data.
-Access to internal data may be authorized to groups of persons by their job classification or responsibilities ("role-based" access), and may also be limited by one's employing unit or affiliation.
+Access to Level II institutional data must be requested from, and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from and access to Level II institutional data must be requested from a constant of the constan Business Owner who is responsible for the data.
+Access to internal data may be authorized to groups of persons by their job classification or responsibilities ("rolebased" access), and may also be limited by one's employing unit or affiliation.
 Non-Public or Internal data is moderately sensitive in nature.
 Often, Level II data is used for making decisions, and therefore it's important this information remain timely and accurate.
 The risk for negative impact on the institution should this information not be available when needed is typically moderate.
 Examples of Level II "Non-Public/Internal" institutional data include project information, official university records such as financial reports, human resources information, some research data, unofficial student records, and budget information.